NoBaloneyTony/Xero/README.md

 Firstly install a stable version of nodejs (e.g. v5.3): https://nodejs.org/en/download/stable/

-Install nodejs packages as per package.json file (refer to nodejs root folder).
+Install nodejs packages as per package.json file (refer to Xero root folder).

 Since the package.json file is already defined, open a terminal window and under the nodejs folder just type 'npm install' to install the required packages for the purpose of this test.